srihari-976/LUMINA/README.md

-# LUMINA - AI Chatbot
+# LUMINA - AI

 LUMINA is an advanced AI chatbot powered by **LLaMA 3.1 70B**, designed to provide intelligent and context-aware conversations.
 The model is trained and stored on **Hugging Face** and seamlessly connected to a frontend hosted at **[Lumina AI](https://luminaai-rouge.vercel.app/)**.

 ## 🚀 Live Application
-Check out the deployed version of LUMINA AI Chatbot:
+Check out the deployed version of LUMINA AI:

 🔗 [![LUMINA AI](https://img.shields.io/badge/Live%20Application-Click%20Here-brightgreen)](https://luminaai-rouge.vercel.app/)